suyeony0/suyeony0.github.io/_posts/2020-05-26-[Samsung SW - Treasure].markdown

 ---

 {% raw %}
-	ï»¿[185.
-[SAMSUNG SW â€“ Treasure]
+	ï»?185.
+[SAMSUNG SW ??Treasure]
 	- this problem had a trick that if we use next_permutation, time limit exceeded occur.
 	- so we have to find an algorithm but the algorithm was not that hard.
-	- we should just mulitply aâ€™s minimum value with bâ€™s maximum value for each round.
+	- we should just mulitply a?™s minimum value with b?™s maximum value for each round.
 	- see the code.
 	#include<iostream>
 	#include<vector>